 Associate of Science Degree

-Center for Math & Science
+Center for Health & Natural Science

 The Associate of Science degree with a designation in chemistry is a two-year program designed for you to graduate and transfer to a four-year institution to complete a bachelor’s degree in chemistry.